jonathan-timothy-mason/iBirdcallLibrarian/README.md

 When shown, the Record screen immediately begins recording, which is indicated by a flashing red, ON-AIR indicator.
 Date, time and location are also automatically captured.
 A default title is shown along with the captured date and time.

 *Stop*: There are 2 square Stop buttons, a large black one to the bottom-right of the screen and a smaller one in the top-left of the navigation bar.
 Pressing either of these will stop the recording.
 The flashing red ON-AIR indicator changes to OFF-AIR to indicate the recording has been stopped.
-The screen is automatically saved and the screen closed, returning to the main screen.
+The recording is automatically saved and the screen closed, returning to the main screen.
 The main screen shows the newly recorded birdcall, either at its location on the map or at the top of the list.

 ## Details Screen

 The details screen shows the details of the birdcall.

 *Species*: Enter or edit speicies, if known, e.g. Coot, Kestrel, Wren.
 As soon as editing finishes, a corresponding image is downloaded from the internet.
-To change, simply tap the image.

 *Title*: Edit title.
 A default title is automatically generated at the time of recording based upon the time of day, i.e. morning, afternoon, evening or night.